Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Conclusion

-In conclusion, we have presented a framework to ge\-ne\-rate a genuine quantum Mpemba effect in the relaxation of open quantum systems.
+We have presented a framework to ge\-ne\-rate a genuine quantum Mpemba effect in the relaxation of open quantum systems.
 The protocol implements unitary operations built from permutation matrices that cause a rearrangement of the spectrum of a given initial state.
 On the one hand, the slower decay mode of the Liouville operator is suppressed, which triggers an exponentially faster relaxation to the equilibrium.
 On the other hand, such a protocol maps an input state to an incoherent state in the energy eigenbasis that is as far away as possible from the steady state of the dynamics.
 Once these conditions are met, we guarantee that a genuine Mpemba effect will occur.

 To cha\-rac\-terize the relaxation process, we monitor the distinguishability between instantaneous states and the steady state of the open quantum system.
-To do so, we consider Hilbert-Schmidt distance, quantum relative entropy, and trace distance.
+To do so, we consider the Hilbert-Schmidt distance, quantum relative entropy, and trace distance.
 We have shown that, for any initial state, there always exists a permutation matrix that maximizes the distance from the dressed state to equilibrium.
 In contrast to the results in Ref.~\cite{PhysRevLett.133.140404}, our protocol significantly reduces the computational cost of numerical simulations.
 We emphasize that our framework can reproduce the results of Ref.~\cite{PhysRevLett.127.060401}, with appropriate modifications and refinements to certain assumptions [see Appendix~\ref{sec:0000000000A}].

-Our results contribute to elucidate the mechanism underlying the quantum Mpemba effect, and pave the way for insightful perspectives for the study of the dynamics of open quantum systems.
+We focus on dissipative processes that exclude contributions from jump operators corresponding to zero-frequency transitions ($m = n$), which represent pure dephasing and leave populations unchanged.
+The interplay between relaxation dynamics and the quantum Mpemba effect in quantum master equations that account all Bohr frequencies of the system merits further investigation.
+We hope that our results will inspire work in this direction.
+Our results contribute to elucidate the mechanism underlying the quantum Mpemba effect and pave the way for insightful perspectives for the study of the dynamics of open quantum systems.

 \makeatletter {\Alph{section}} {\Alph{section}.\arabic{subsection}} \@gobbleappendixname#1\csname thesubsection\endcsname{\Alph{section}.\arabic{subsection}} {\Alph{section}\arabic{equation}} {\arabic{figure}} [1]{[#1]} [1]{#1}